 4. Make your sets.

 Depending on how many toys you have in each category, we are hoping to make 2-3 sets of toys by taking about 3 toys from each category.
-That’s a total of around 9 toys.
-If you must, you can throw in one SCLAN, which equals around 10.
+That’s a total of around 9 toys, plus you may have a large, stable item like a ride-on horse or a large dollhouse.

 Ten toys.
 That’s how many you are going to put out at first.
 If it seems slim, it is.
 We are trying to really give your child repeated experiences with those ten toys.
 To make you feel better, you still have your books out (which I haven’t limited, yet) and no matter what, a few things seem to always sneak into our rotation leaving us with more toys at the end of the rotation than at the beginning.